When I started I had only a vague idea of what I want: I wasn’t happy with how my 1on1s look like and I wanted to improve them.

 - After a few weeks many of actions I decided to do regularly changed into something that comes naturally.
 Preparing for 1on1s or taking extra time to write down a few notes is not an extra effort anymore.
 It is a habit now (which means it doesn’t hurt anymore).

 As you have probably heard “plans are useless, planning is everything” so I’m not intimidated by the fact not everything works as I envisioned.
 On the contrary — I adjust to what is happening and try to experiment to find out better ways of doing things.
 Here are some examples of how it works:

-- My spreadsheet that I use to take meta-level notes about my 1on1s changed over time.
+- The spreadsheet that I use to take meta-level notes about my 1on1s changed over time.
 I have to say it was rather spacious at the beginning.
-During retrospective sessions I removed some columns which weren’t bringing any valuable information.
-The most important ones are two columns which contains my comments: one for things that went well and the other one for things that could be improved.
+During retrospective sessions, I removed some columns which weren’t bringing any valuable information.
+The most important ones are two columns which contain my comments: one for things that went well and the other one for things that could be improved.

 - Book a good meeting right room so to avoid distractions during the 1on1.

 - Look in the eyes when speaking about things that bother you.

 - I have tried to get rid of